 HIV (human immunodeficiency virus) is a disease that attacks the immune system, often transmitted by unprotected sex, sharing needles, or blood.
 AIDS (acquired immunodeficiency syndrome) is the most advanced form of HIV.
 Symptoms may not appear immediately, but health care providers can perform screenings to test whether you have the disease.
-There is no cure but there are medications that allow you to live with HIV for many years.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 - HIV/AIDS (MedlinePlus)

-- AIDS.gov (U.S. Department of Health & Human Services)
+- HIV.gov (U.S. Department of Health & Human Services)

 - HIV, AIDS, and Older People (National Institute on Aging)

-- Who's at Risk for HIV?
-(Centers for Disease Control & Prevention)
+- HIV Risk and Prevention (Centers for Disease Control & Prevention)

 HIV/AIDS Glossary lets you look up definitions of HIV/AIDS-related terms in English and Spanish.
 Free. iOS, Android.